Liverpool slave trade

 Liverpool, a port city in north-west England, was involved in the transatlantic slave trade.
-The trade developed in the eighteenth century, as Liverpool slave traders were able to supply fabric from Manchester to the Caribbean islands at very competitive prices.
+The trade developed in the eighteenth century, as Liverpool slave traders took part in the highly profitable triangular trade.
+Trade goods (tools, nails, etc.) were sent to the Bight of Biafra, sold there for a profit and slaves bought, the ships then crossed the Atlantic to the Americas and the slaves were sold there for a profit and agricultural products (tobacco, cotton, suger cane) bought, before the ships returned to Liverpool.
+There the cotton, for example, was sold to the cotton mills in the industrializing North of England to produce fabric.

 History

-On 1 December 1699 the successful tobacco and sugar merchant William Clayton, owner of the ship "Liverpool Merchant" sent his ship to Africa, where the captain William Webster bought a number of enslaved Africans, 220 were sold in Barbados.
-This is thought to be first known ship to sail from Liverpool to transport slaves to the new world.
+On 1 December 1699 the successful tobacco and sugar merchant William Clayton, owner of the ship "Liverpool Merchant", sent his ship to Africa, where the captain William Webster bought a number of enslaved Africans; 220 were sold in Barbados.
+This is thought to be the first known ship to sail from Liverpool to transport slaves to the New World.
 Another Liverpool vessel, the "Blessing", set sail in 1700.
 Over the next 30 years Liverpool grew rapidly.
-The growth in shipping out of Liverpool began to increase slowly over the next 30–40 years with ties to the American colonies firmly established by 1700, merchants were transporting sugar and tobacco from the colonies.
+The growth in shipping out of Liverpool began to increase slowly over the next 30–40 years with ties to the American colonies firmly established by 1700; merchants were transporting sugar and tobacco from the colonies.
 Liverpool was transformed from "not much more than a fishing village" due to an extensive rise in the manufacturing of textiles, iron, and firearms and gunpowder.
-In the years of growth Liverpool goods were being exported from the Liverpool port with first commercial wet dock being built in 1715, and by 1730 there were 15 Liverpool slave ships headed toward Africa where the goods manufactured in Liverpool were exchanged for slaves.
+In the years of growth Liverpool goods were being exported from the Liverpool port with the first commercial wet dock being built in 1715, and by 1730 there were 15 Liverpool slave ships headed toward Africa where the goods manufactured in Liverpool were exchanged for slaves.

 From the mid 1740s Liverpool was the largest slave trading port in Britain, overtaking Bristol.
 By 1750 Liverpool was the pre-eminent slave trading port in Great Britain.
 Thereafter Liverpool's control of the industry continued to grow.
 In the period between 1793 and 1807, when the slave trade was abolished, Liverpool accounted for 84.7% of all slave voyages, with London accounting for 12% and Bristol 3.3%.